 We have referred to allowances already existing in NOP's clauses.
-Because of this :-
+Because of their existence :-

-- · we utilise NOP's explicitly-approved form of micronutrient salt, and - we implement NOP's explicitly-accepted concept of "chelating agent".
+- we wish to utilise NOP's explicitly-approved form of micronutrient metal salt, and - we wish to further implement NOP's explicitly-accepted concept of "chelating agent".